-- Play: Plays the currently selected audio file. - Send via Messages: Lets you send the selected file to a recipient in a Message. - Set as: Lets you use the recording as an alarm tone.
+- Play: Plays the currently selected audio file. - Send via Messages: Lets you send the selected file to a recipient in a message. - ◆ Set as: Lets you use the recording as an alarm tone.
 Select an alarm option (Wake-up alarm, Alarm 1 -4).
-Program the alarm options (see "Alarms" on page 76) then press <Save> or []] to confirm the choice.

-- Move: Lets you move the Selected file or Multiple files to another folder on the phone or a microSD memory card if one is inserted.
-Highlight the location you want to move the file(s) to and press [3]. - Copy: Lets you place a copy of the Selected file or Multiple files in another location in the phone or a microSD memory card if one is inserted. - Delete: Lets you delete the Selected file, Multiple files or All files. - Rename: Lets you change the name of the selected file. - Record Audio: Opens the audio recorder (see "Record Audio" on page 70). - Create Folder: Lets you create a subfolder.
-After you create a folder, you can highlight it and access the following additional options by pressing <Options>: - Open: Opens the selected folder or subfolder. - Record Audio: Lets you use the Record Audio function to record an audio clip using your phone's microphone. - Create Folder: Lets you create a subfolder. - Move Folder: Lets you move the folder to a new location. - Copy Folder: Lets you copy the folder to another location. - Delete Folder: Deletes the selected folder or subfolder. - Rename Folder: Lets you rename the selected folder or subfolder. - Sort by: Lets you arrange all your files by Date, Type, Name, or Size. - Bluetooth Visibility: Allows the media file to be shared or released for the use with another Bluetooth device. - Memory Card Settings: Lets you view memory card details, format or rename the card, and enable/disable Bluetooth visibility. - Properties: Displays all the properties of the currently selected folder. - Sort by: Lets you arrange all your files by Date, Type, Name or Size. - Lock/Unlock: Lets you lock the file to prevent accidental deletion and unlock it when necessary.
+Program the alarm options (see "Alarms" on page 124) then press <Save> or [●] to confirm the choice. - ◆ Move: Lets you move one or more files to another location in the phone or a microSD memory card if one is inserted.
+Highlight the location you want to move the file(s) to and press [●]. - Copy: Lets you place a copy of one or more files in another location in the phone or a microSD memory card if one is inserted. - Delete: Lets you delete the Selected file, Multiple files or All files. - Rename: Lets you change the name of the selected file. - Record Audio: Opens the audio recorder (see "Record Audio" on page 73). - Create Folder: Lets you create a subfolder.
+After you create a folder, you can highlight it and access the following additional options by pressing <Options>: - Open: Opens the selected folder or subfolder. - Record Audio: Lets you use the Record Audio function to record an audio clip using your phone's microphone.

-• Properties: Display all the properties of the currently selected file.
+- Create Folder: Lets you create a subfolder. - Move Folder: Lets you move the folder to a new location. - · Copy Folder: Lets you copy the folder to another location. - Delete Folder: Deletes the selected folder or subfolder. - Rename Folder: Lets you rename the selected folder or subfolder. - Sort by: Lets you arrange all your files by Date, Type, Name, or Size. - Bluetooth Visibility: Allows the media file to be shared or released for the use with another Bluetooth device. - Memory Card Settings: Lets you view memory card details, format or rename the card, and enable/disable Bluetooth visibility. - Properties: Displays all the properties of the currently selected file. - Sort by: Lets you arrange files by Date, Type, Name, or Size. - Lock/Unlock: Lets you lock the file and unlock it when necessary.
+Locking files prevents accidental deletion. - Properties: Displays all the properties of the currently selected file.